delendum-xyz/delendum.xyz/index.markdown

 ---
 layout: default
 title: "Delendum"
-description: "We support inventions in blockchain infrastructure, private computing, and zero-knowledge proof applications"
+description: "We build and support inventions in blockchain infrastructure, private computing, and zero-knowledge proof applications"
 ---